-The Community Pathways Waiver is designed to provide integrated support services to individuals and their families, to enable participants' to work toward self-determination, independence, productivity, integration, and inclusion in all facets of community life across their lifespans.
+The Community Supports Waiver is designed to provide integrated support services to participants and their families, to enable participants to work toward self-determination, independence, productivity, integration, and inclusion in all facets of community life across their lifespans.
 It supports individuals and families as they focus on life experiences that point the trajectory toward a good quality of life across the lifespan.
 Services can support integrated life domains that are important to a good quality of life, including daily life, safety and security, community living, healthy lifestyle, social and spirituality, and citizenship and advocacy.
 These services will build on each participant's current support structures to work toward individually defined life outcomes, which focus on developing the participant's abilities for self-determination, community living, socialization, and economic self-sufficiency.

-The goals for the Community Pathways Waiver include:
+The goals for the Community Supports Waiver include providing:

-- Innovative service options aimed at providing supports that build on the DDA's existing Community of Practice related to Employment and Supporting Families; - Participant and family self-direction opportunities; - New Supported Living and housing support services to increase independent living opportunities; and - Transitioning to new Employment Services and provider rates.
+- Innovative service options aimed at providing supports that build on the DDA's existing Community of Practice related to Employment and Supporting Families; - Participant and family self-direction opportunities; - · New Housing Support Services to increase independent living opportunities; and - Transitioning to new Employment Services and provider rates.